 Southern candied yams are cooked on the stovetop, which frees up oven space for other dishes.
-And the best part is you use canned sweet potatoes so there’s no need to spend time peeling or chopping.
+And the best part is you use canned sweet potatoes like I do with layered apple and sweet potatoes, so there’s no need to spend time peeling or chopping.

 If you’re hosting a big meal, it’s helpful to have at least one easy recipe that doesn’t take long to make.

 It’s not Thanksgiving without brown sugar sweet potatoes on the menu, but you can make them any time of year for any gathering.
 I love them with ham at Easter, or Mother’s Day, and of course Christmas.
 No matter the occasion, they’re always a hit!

 If you’re looking for another easy sweet potato side dish you can serve for a crowd, try sweet potato casserole.
 It has a similar flavor to candied yams but uses mashed fresh sweet potatoes instead of canned.
 Since it does take a bit more time to prep, you can assemble it the day before baking.
 Bourbon, spicy pecans and bacon make it extra special.

 If you’ve got room in the oven, try making hasselback sweet potatoes, they look impressive and of course are delicious.

 - No need to peel sweet potatoes

 - A thick, sweet sauce that tastes like caramel

 - Make them in one pan for easy cleanup